octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/security.md

    in depth.
 6. **Treat user `@coco.fn` code as trusted** for the foreseeable future.
-   If we ever expose it to third-party plugin authors, plan for a container-level sandbox; cocoindex itself will not provide one.
+   If we ever expose it to third-party plugin authors, plan for a container-level sandbox; CocoIndex itself will not provide one.
    (F-4)

 These translate directly into the adoption work itemised in